 - 1.0 TOG with only a diaper if the temperature is over 75°F

-Once a toddler has transitioned into a bed, then you can use one of our Kyte BABY blankets!
-For reference, swaddle blankets are 0.5 TOG, baby blankets are 1.0 TOG and toddler blankets are 2.5 TOG.
-Adult blankets are also 2.5 TOG.
+Once a toddler has transitioned into a bed, then you can use one of our Kyte Baby blankets!
+For reference, Swaddle Blankets are 0.5 TOG, Baby Blankets are 1.0 TOG and Toddler Blankets are 1.0 TOG and 2.5 TOG, Youth Blankets are 1.0 TOG and 2.5 TOG, and Adult Blankets are 1.0 TOG, 2.5 TOG, and 3.5 TOG.

 This blog will help you transition your baby from a summer TOG to a winter TOG!

 There is also no age limit on using a sleep bag.
 If it fits, your child can wear it which is helpful if keeping climbing toddlers in their crib until they’re ready to transition to a toddler bed.
 How should your sleep bag fit?
 Our sleep bags come in XS to XL sizing, which means they'll fit your child from 7-50 pounds.
 Here’s a helpful sizing chart!

 First, you will want to make sure it is appropriate for your baby's age and weight.
 The armholes should be snug enough that your baby cannot pull their arms into the sleep bag.
 The neck hole should not be so big that your baby’s head can slip down into the sleep bag.
 Also, any zippers should have a covering so as not to snag your little one’s skin.
 The actual length of the sleep bag does not matter so long as the neck and armholes provide a good, safe fit for your baby!
 The length of the sleep bag (or the larger sizes) does not change the TOG rating or how warm the sleep bag is.